uswds/uswds-site/_components/input-mask/guidance/when-to-use.md

-- **The input requires a specific pattern.** In fields with a specific expected format like Social Security Number or ZIP code, an input mask allows you to constrain and shape the information being entered into that format.
+- **If the input requires a specific pattern.** In fields that expect a specific format like Social Security Number or ZIP code, an input mask allows you to constrain and shape the information being entered into that format.